openhoat/servedown/README.md

 $ servedown
 ```

-By default servedown will checkout all git repos into ~/.servedown directory.
+If repos are specified in configuraton servedown will checkout them into the working directory (~/.servedown), then it will compute recursively the working dir to render the doc site.

 ## Module